openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     is not compatible to the type of the left hand-side */

-If some class fields have default values (see :ref:`Default Values for Types`) or explict initializers (see :ref:`Variable and Constant Declarations`) then such fields can be skiped in the object literal.
+If some class fields have default values (see :ref:`Default Values for Types`) or explict initializers (see :ref:`Variable and Constant Declarations`), then such fields can be skiped in the object literal.

 .. code-block:: typescript